Meet the WFM RD&A Staff

 Fort Collins, CO

 Sam Amato began his career with Rocky Mountain National Park as a seasonal firefighter, then moving on the Gila National Forest, Wilderness District as an Assistant Suppression Foreman.
 After Completing a Masters Degree in Fire Ecology at Colorado State University, Sam worked as a Fire Application Specialist for the Forest Service Southwest Regional Office.
 Sam began working with the Wildland Fire Decision Support System in 2007, and helped with the initial implementation of WFDSS for the Southwest Region of the Forest Service.
 In late 2009 Sam began working for WFM RD&A as a Fire Application Specialist.
 Currently Sam works in several focus areas of the WFM RD&A, including Fuels, Technology Transfer, and Decision Support.
 Sam is qualified as an; ENGB, FIRB, FEMO and is a LTAN.
 During fire season the majority of Sam's time is spent in remote and onsite wildland fire support.
-In his off time Sam enjoys spending time with his children, hiking, biking, hunting, fishing, and gardening.
+In his off time Sam enjoys spending time with his children, snowboarding, hiking, bouldering, biking, hunting, fishing, and gardening.

-Erin Noonan - Fire Application Specialist
+Erin Noonan - Technology Transfer Specialist

 Kim Ernstrom - Lead Fire Application Specialist